 Double Chocolate Zucchini Muffins

 I’m a neglectful mother, at least to the fruits and vegetables in my garden of late.
 My poor zucchini were abandoned for a month in a tangle of tomato plants and grew into something better suited to hitting baseballs than being cooked into a tender saute.
 Just last week, I harvested three of them, determined to coax their firm flesh and seedy interiors into something worth eating.
+After some trial and error, I landed on these terrific Double Chocolate Zucchini Muffins.

 Better than Store-Bought